 Generally, these afflictions occur when the sebaceous glands that secrete oil either get congested or infected.
 Not only can it affect your face, you can also get acne at other areas of your body where there are sebaceous glands, like your chest and back.

 Treatment for severe acne conditions is available upon consultation with a skin specialist.
-The dermatologist can prescribe the appropriate treatment depending on the type of acne.
+The doctor can prescribe the appropriate treatment depending on the type of acne.
 Treatment types include oral medication like antibiotics, and medicated creams and lotions that can be applied on the affected areas.
 If left untreated for an extended period of time, acne can leave scars, and that is when it really starts to get complicated.

 Acne can leave scars with raised textures.
 These scars can be unsightly and upsetting.
 Unfortunately, there is no magic pill that can make it go away completely.